eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 This can be done dynamically at runtime without the need to restart any microservice using a [Ditto DevOps command](installation-operating.html#devops-commands).

+Example

-Example connection configuration to create a new MQTT connection:
+Connection configuration to create a new MQTT connection:

 ```json
 {